Resilience

 Resilience and Safety

-Safety-I focuses on eliminating failure causes; Safety-II focuses on understanding and amplifying successful adaptations.
+Safety-I focuses on eliminating failure causes.
+Safety-II focuses on understanding successful adaptations, grounded in the observation that things go wrong and things go right for the same basic reasons (Hollnagel, 2014).
 Traditional software reliability is Safety-I thinking.
-Resilience Engineering insists on both, grounded in the observation that complex systems succeed because of continuous human adaptation, not despite it (Hollnagel, 2014).
-The implication: you learn more about how a system actually works by studying the thousands of times people adapted successfully than by studying the handful of times it failed.
+You learn more about how a system actually works by studying the thousands of times people adapted successfully than by studying the handful of times it failed.

 Your Role in Building Resilience